Using a free inventory spreadsheet template can lessen the pain.

 - Ending inventory: the amount of product left over at the end of an inventory period

 Should You Use a Bar Inventory Template?

 All you have to do is download it, fill in all of your program’s information, then get to counting!
-Having a record of your inventory can help you easily determine cost percentages and generating historical inventory reports.
+Having a record of your inventory helps determine cost percentages and generate historical inventory reports.

 If you want to become a great bar manager, we've got advice for that too.